 By Michele McLellan, Jesse Holcomb and Emily Roseman

-Definition: National organizations focus on public affairs issues that affect the entire country.
-“National” in this context largely means the United States, except for three survey respondents that cover national news in Canada.
-Global organizations generally take aim at broad world topics or they produce news of distant places.
-This study covers 60 national and 21 global organizations, collectively making up less than one-third of the field.
+Definition: National organizations focus on public affairs issues that affect the entire country, whereas global organizations generally take aim at broad world topics or they produce news of distant places.
+There are 70 of these organizations in the study, including 47 national and 23 global in scope.
+Together they made up just under a third of the field in 2020.